oguzhanydn/Flight_Price_Prediction/README.md

 The intuition: flights around holiday periods (school breaks, national holidays) tend to be significantly more expensive due to demand spikes.

+Rather than using raw day counts, proximity was transformed using an exponential decay function: np.exp(-days_to_holiday / 3).
+This produces a value of 1 on the holiday itself, decaying smoothly toward 0 as the flight date moves further away — capturing the non-linear nature of holiday demand.
+When multiple holidays existed for a given country, the closest one was used (minimum distance).

 ---

 ## Step 4 — Preprocessing Pipeline